 Valvira’s task is to investigate whether your training qualifies for the same profession as the relevant Finnish training.
 Work experience, supplementary professional training and continuing education may be considered in the comparison assessment.
 If necessary, Valvira can request an expert opinion on your professional qualifications which will be charged from you (100-400€).

 You may also submit a freeform application indicating in which profession you are applying for the right to practise.
 Also include your name and your contact details for managing the matter.

 If you wish to apply for the right to practise in more than one profession, you must submit a separate application for each of them.

-7) Translations into Finnish, Swedish or English of all the aforementioned documents.
-The translations must have been made by an authorised translator in Finland or in another EU or EEA Member State. • Authorised translators in Finland: http://www03.oph.fi/kaantajat/
+Translations in Finnish, Swedish or English of documents mentioned in spots 3 – 6 if they are not issued in those languages.
+The translations must have been made by an authorised translator in Finland or in another EU or EEA Member State.
+Authorised translators in Finland.

-OR b) Copy of a language proficiency certificate issued in Finland (either the Civil Service Language Proficiency Certificate or the National Certificate of Language Proficiency).
-For the Civil Service Language Proficiency Certificate, the requirement is at least ‘Satisfactory skills’ in all skills areas; for the National Certificate of Language Proficiency, the requirement is at least the intermediate level test (levels 3–4) in all skills areas.
+Civil Service Language Proficiency Certificate or National Certificate of Language Proficiency, issued in Finland.
+For the Civil Service Language Proficiency Certificate, the requirement is at least ‘Satisfactory skills’ in all skills areas.
+National Certificate of Language Proficiency, the requirement is at least the intermediate level test (levels 3--4) so that all skills areas are at least 3.

 Valvira may request further explanations as necessary.
 Please note that Valvira will not return any documents submitted, and Valvira will not make copies of any documents.